drukpa1455/crewai-job/README.md

 </div>

 An intelligent job application automation system that uses CrewAI and LangChain to customize CVs and cover letters based on job descriptions.
-The system employs multiple AI agents working together to analyze job postings, tailor application materials, and provide professional feedback.
+The system employs specialized AI agents working together to analyze job postings and create tailored application materials that maintain authenticity and professionalism.

 > 🌟 Perfect for job seekers who want to create tailored applications efficiently while maintaining authenticity and professionalism.